-Nevertheless, it appears that licenses already paid must not be repaid even if the patent is deemed never to have existed (C. Cass. com, January 28, 2003, No. 00-12149, the licensee having benefited This approach is consistent with the classic position that the termination of a contract operates without retroactivity for successive execution contracts (C. Cass.
+Nevertheless, it appears that licenses already paid must not be repaid even if the patent is deemed never to have existed (C. Cass. com, January 28, 2003, No. 00-12149, the licensee having "benefited"License appearance"): this approach is consistent with the classic position that the termination of a contract operates without retroactivity for successive execution contracts (C. Cass.
 Civ.
 1, October 1, 1996, No. 94-18657).

 In addition, the licensor may be liable (on the basis of 1721 Civil Code paragraph 2):

 - to return a portion of the royalties received from the date on which the licensee's disturbance began, and

 - pay damages for the future loss of profits.

 It is quite possible to provide for a clause in the license agreement exempting the grantor of the guarantee (C. Cass.
 Company, March 11, 1986, No. 84-11231).